Navigating noncompete agreements: what every business owner should know

 • For existing employees, additional consideration is necessary to make the agreement enforceable.

-With those considerations under our belts, let’s talk more about what’s clauses commonly include.
+With those considerations under our belts, let’s talk more about what’s commonly included in non-compete clauses.

 • Names and addresses of the parties involved